Roma802/Roma802/README.md

 - Familiarity with RESTful API design and development.
 - Understanding of frontend technologies (HTML, CSS, JavaScript) to facilitate collaboration with frontend developers.
 - Version control using Git.
-- Knowledge of containerization and orchestration tools like Docker and Kubernetes is a plus.
 - Problem-solving skills and the ability to troubleshoot complex issues.
 - Security awareness and knowledge of best practices for web application security.